Noel Lee (executive)

 Noel Lee (born December 25, 1948) is an American engineer, inventor, and businessman.
 He is the founder and CEO of Monster Inc.

 Lee graduated from California Polytechnic State University with a bachelor's degree in mechanical engineering and subsequently did work in laser fusion for the Lawrence Livermore National Laboratory.
 He quit his engineering job in 1974 to play drums for a country rock band.
 After the band separated, he founded Monster Cable Products in 1979, based on loudspeaker cables he invented and manufactured in his garage.

 Lee's audio cables met corporate resistance at first, because most audio cabling at the time was zip cord provided by audio vendors for free.
 Sales improved as retailers witnessed audio demonstrations and saw that his Monster-branded cables offered better profit margins than other electronics products.
 Lee is credited with building the Monster business and shaping today's audio components market.

 Early life

 Noel Lee was born in San Francisco, California on December 25, 1948 to Chein-San and Sarah Lee.
 His parents named him "Noel" because he was born on Christmas Day.
-His father worked for China's Central News Agency and Lee had four sisters.
+His father worked for the Republic of China's Central News Agency and Lee had four sisters.
 Lee's parents moved to San Francisco around the same time the Communist party took power.

 Lee took an interest in music as a child; he described himself as having a more diverse taste in music than other kids his age.
 Lee's senior project was an effort to improve the quality of audio from electronics.
 According to Lee, his high school experiences were "rough" due to the level of discrimination against Asian-Americans at the time.
 Lee attended San Francisco City College, then California Polytechnic State University, where he earned a degree in mechanical engineering in 1971.